Lima Group: Observers and support

 The organization is supported by Barbados, the United States, Ecuador, Grenada, Jamaica and Uruguay, who attended the initial meeting, as well as organizations such as the Organization of American States and the European Union.
 In addition, the Venezuelan opposition has given their support.

-The Lima Group supported the sanctions Panama placed against high-level Venezuelan officials, which the Panamanian government accused of money laundering, supporting terrorism and the funding of weapons of mass destruction, and defended Panama after the Bolivarian government retaliated.
+The Lima Group supported the sanctions Panama placed against high-level Venezuelan officials, whom the Panamanian government accused of money laundering, supporting terrorism and the funding of weapons of mass destruction, and defended Panama after the Bolivarian government retaliated.

+Departures

-Argentina's Peronist government, headed by Alberto Fernández, left the Lima Group in March 2021 on the Day of Remembrance for Truth and Justice, criticizing the participation of Juan Guaidó in the bloc.
-Mexico left the group by May 2021.On 9 August Saint Lucia announced preparing to exit the group, a decision confirmed the following day.
+Argentina left the Lima Group in March 2021 on the Day of Remembrance for Truth and Justice, criticizing the participation of Juan Guaidó in the bloc.
+Mexico left the group by May 2021.
+On 9 August Saint Lucia announced preparing to exit the group, a decision confirmed the following day.

-The same year, President Pedro Castillo of host Peru reestablished relations with the Maduro government in Venezuela and promised to "deactivate" the group.
+The same year, President Pedro Castillo of host Peru re-established relations with the Maduro government in Venezuela and promised to "deactivate" the group.
 His government announced Peru would leave the Lima Group in August; however, after the resignation of foreign affairs minister Héctor Béjar and the appointment of Óscar Maúrtua, who has expressed support for the group, political analysts have expected a backtrack of the withdrawal decision, and Peru has not officially withdrawn from the group.
-After left wing parties took power in Mexico and Bolivia, both countries begun to distance themselves from the group, and former Bolivian president Evo Morales claimed that Bolivia had left the group too.
+After left wing parties took power in Mexico and Bolivia, both countries began to distance themselves from the group, and former Bolivian president Evo Morales said that Bolivia had left the group too.